 Welcome to the Wigan branch of the Campaign for Real Ale (CAMRA).
 Our mission is quite simple …. to preserve, promote, support and drink real ale.

-There are over 200 CAMRA branches nationwide with over 183,000 CAMRA members in total.
+There are over 200 CAMRA branches nationwide with 191,013 CAMRA members in total (as at 27th April 2019).
 We are a relatively small branch with just over 700 members registered in our branch area.

 We organise the annual Wigan CAMRA Beer Festival which is widely recognised as one of the best in North-West England.
-We also maintain a fairly comprehensive list of other beer festivals happening in and around our region.
+We also maintain a fairly comprehensive list of other beer-related events happening in and around our region.

 Our members like to socialise … a lot!!
 We organise a varied events programme throughout the year – bus trips to local hard-to-reach pubs; coach trips to places further afield; brewery visits; pub crawls. [see Branch Social Trips and Branch Diary]

 We aim to keep both our members and the general public well informed about real ale ‘happenings’ in our area and further afield.
 We produce a monthly Membership Newsletter, entitled ‘Ey Up!, which is distributed via e-mail.
 We also produce a quarterly magazine, entitled ‘Swiggin in Wiggin’.
 4000 copies are circulated to every local real ale pub/club, at beer festivals across the region. [see Publications].
 We have also recently introduced an online NewsBlog.

 We meet formally once a month at a Branch Meeting where we conduct our ‘business’ – including voting on seasonal and annual pub/club awards; voting upon entries for the CAMRA Good Beer Guide.
 Anyone is welcome to attend, but only CAMRA members can vote.
 Come along, you may even enjoy it!!